merenlab/merenlab.org/tutorials/long-read-analysis/index.md

 ### Compare pre-FMT and post-FMT _Akkermansia muciniphila_
-How the donor's _Akkermansia muciniphila_ was able to over compete with a pre-existing population in a recipient's gut?
-That is a key question to better understand how microbial population colonize the human gut.
+How was the donor's _Akkermansia muciniphila_ able to out-compete a pre-existing population in a recipient's gut?
+That is a key question to better understand how microbial populations colonize the human gut.

 We saw that the core genome of our three _Akkermansia muciniphila_ is quite large, and will not be informative for us.
-We need to investigate the content of the accessory genome to generate hypothesis as to how and why the donor's population replaced the recipient's one.
+We need to investigate the content of the accessory genome to generate hypotheses as to how and why the donor's population replaced the recipient's one.